Can You Get a Citalopram Prescription Online?

 - History of suicidal ideation

-If you’ve had thoughts about suicide before starting an SSRI such as citalopram, your doctor will want to check your progress periodically with regular checkups.
+If you had thoughts about suicide before starting an SSRI such as citalopram, your doctor will want to check your progress periodically with regular checkups.
 Your family and other caregivers should also keep a look out for any sudden changes in your behavior or mood.

-A drug interaction with Citalopram may increase your risk of side effects or change how the medication works for you.
+A drug interaction with citalopram may increase your risk of side effects or change how the medication works for you.
 Some products that may interact with this medication include drugs that can cause bleeding or bruising such as NSAIDS, blood thinners, or clopidogrel.
 Aspirin may also increase your risk of bleeding if used in combination with this drug.
 Consult with your doctor if you take a low-dose aspirin for stroke or heart attack prevention.

-Don’t begin taking citalopram if you have used any MAO inhibitors in the last 14 days.
+Do not begin taking citalopram if you have used any MAO inhibitors in the last 14 days.
 Examples of MAO inhibitors include selegiline, rasagiline, methylene blue injection, isocarboxazid, and phenelzine.

 There is a risk of getting serotonin syndrome/toxicity if you take citalopram in conjunction with drugs that increase your serotonin levels.
-Some examples include herbs like St. John’s wort, street drugs like MDMA (ecstasy), and SSRIs such as fluoxetine.
+Some examples include herbs like St. John’s Wort, street drugs like MDMA (ecstasy), and SSRIs such as fluoxetine.